 AU: We agree that it is a bit odd.
 Digestive disorders were expected to have an effect on faeces score (ileitis in finishing pigs on farms F4 and F11, diarrhoea in suckling piglets on farm F8).
 When scoring faeces, no clinical sign of diarrhoea was observed at the time of visit 1.
-As developed in the discussion, expression of clinical sings varies over the time.
-We could have observed animals before or after diarrhoea expressions (lines 655-657).
+As developed in the discussion, expression of clinical sings varies between.